Last updated May 2, 2022

 Administrators face numerous challenges when managing a macOS deployment.
 While an MDM may solve many of them, there are some workflows that can benefit from a little extra help.
-In this article, we will introduce you to a variety of open-source technologies that can automate workflows or enable additional functionalities for Mac deployments.
+In this article, we introduce you to a variety of open source technologies that can automate workflows or enable additional functionalities for Mac deployments.

-It is worth mentioning that the many of these tools require a fair amount of technical aptitude to successfully implement.
+It is worth mentioning that many of these tools require a fair amount of technical aptitude to successfully implement.
 Additionally, you may find that these solutions are more than what is necessary to accomplish your goals.
-For this reason, we recommend first identifying the specific requirements for your deployment and evaluating which of them can be covered adequately using out-of-the-box features offered by your device management solution.
-Then look to these options to address any remaining needs.
+For this reason, we recommend first identifying the specific requirements for your deployment.
+Then evaluate which of them can be covered adequately using out-of-the-box features offered by your device management solution.
+Finally, look for options to address any remaining needs.

 Munki is a tool for managing software installations on macOS.
 Perhaps one of the most common and reputable open-source solutions known to the Mac Admin niche, we would be remiss to not include it on this list.

 Its features are highlighted by an internal app store, known as the Managed Software Center.
 This provides users with a simple interface and self-serve experience for installing and updating software.
 Admins can also remotely deploy unsigned packages otherwise not permitted by Apple MDM, force software installations, updates and removals, and much more.

 Munki is commonly integrated into deployment workflows alongside MDM and the Apple Device Enrollment Program (DEP).
 This offers a pleasant onboarding experience for users and admins alike.
 We have dedicated another article to this topic: Munki Deployment Using Apple DEP And MDM.

 In addition, there have been various open-source contributions to further enhance Munki workflows.
 To name a few: